macmanes-lab/protocols/TagSeq.md

 #### Step 2.
 Fragment RNA
 #### Step 3.
 Digest DNA and repair RNA
 #### Step 4.
 Cleanup (Using RNA Clean XP Beads UNTIL PCR enrichment test Day 3)
+SAFE STOPPING POINT!!!
+If you are stopping here for the day, then add 2 uL of SUPERase (instead of 1 uL).
 This is an important QC point.
 You should have  500-800pg/uL (per Tapestation) and a Tapestation trace like this.
 I DO NOT KNOW THAT THESE TARGET QUANTITIES ARE CORRECT!
 ![enter image description here](http://i.imgur.com/TSAyIFO.jpg)